pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/remove-control-flag.md

 ###

-1.en.
-Find the value assignment to the control flag that causes the exit from the loop or current iteration.
+1. Find the value assignment to the control flag that causes the exit from the loop or current iteration.

-2.en.
-Replace it with <code>break</code> if exiting a loop, <code>continue</code> if exiting an iteration, or <code>return</code> if needing to return a value from the function.
+2. Replace it with `break` if exiting a loop, `continue` if exiting an iteration, or `return` if needing to return a value from the function.

-3.en.
-Remove the remaining code and checks associated with the control flag.
+3. Remove the remaining code and checks associated with the control flag.